Shrouded in mystery with funny spells and potions, cauldrons filled with boiling funky liquids, pointy hats, and a broomstick.

 12

-"Junketsu no Maria" is an anime adaptation of the manga series bearing the same title, which consists of three volumes.
+"Junketsu no Maria" is a captivating anime adaptation of the manga of the same name, which spans just three volumes.

-This 12-episode series, which debuted in 2015, explores the complexities of a teenage girl navigating her sexuality and the harsh realities of a turbulent society.
+The 12-episode anime, released in 2015, skillfully explores the struggles of a teenage girl grappling with her beliefs, sexuality, and the complexities of society amidst war.

 DramaFantasyMahou Shoujo